[ Skip Main Nav ]

 An average class size of nine students provides an intimate learning environment that allows for close interaction with expert faculty.

 Make a difference in the lives of young people.
 Helping people improve their lives can have long-term positive impact.
-Learn more about the Master of Science in Counseling with School Counseling focus — an enrollment advisor can help you get started and answer any questions you have.
+Learn more about the Master of Science in Counseling with School Counseling focus — an enrollment representative can help you get started and answer any questions you have.

 The University of Phoenix College of Social Sciences is a candidate for accreditation by the National Council for Accreditation of Teacher Education (NCATE), the longest-standing agency for high-quality education preparation programs in the country.